Kate Middleton Supports Meghan Markle Amid Nude Photo Scandal, Reports ‘ET’

 Kate Middleton stole the royal spotlight when she got married to Prince William, but now she has to share it with Prince Harry’s fiancée Meghan Markle.
 Some fans of the Duchess of Cambridge see the American actress as a threat, but she seems not bothered by the popularity of her future sister-in-law.

 According to ET, Kate has been doing everything she can to help Meghan adjust to her life as a new member of the British royal family.
-Despite being busy taking care of her two children Prince George, 4 and Princess Charlotte, 2, Middleton finds time to support Markle and guide her in Palace protocol.
+Despite being busy taking care of her two children, Prince George, 4, and Princess Charlotte, 2, Middleton finds time to support Markle and guide her in Palace protocol.

 Ever since Meghan Markle got engaged to Prince Harry, she has been spending more time in England and less time with her friends in the United States.
 She has reportedly been trying to befriend Kate Middleton and even asks her for advice as she becomes part of the royal family.